 May owners may pierce the microphone when they intend to eject the SIM card tray.
 The distance between the SIM card tray and the main microphone is not large enough.

 Please note, none of the Galaxy S21 supports a micro SD card.
 So, you cannot insert a micro SD card into the SIM card tray.

 #10.
 USB-C port

 The USB-C port is often referred to as a multipurpose jack.
 Because Samsung removed the 3.5mm headphone jack since Galaxy S20, you have to connect all wired accessories through this port.

 The USB-C port can also be used for data transfer.
 For example, You can transfer data from the old device with a USB cable to migrate to Galaxy S21.

 The main speaker of the Galaxy S21 is located near the bottom.
 The vent can be found at the bottom right to the USB-C port.

 The exact location of the bottom speaker is illustrated in the rearview of the layout of Galaxy S21 (shown below)

 The main microphone for phone calls is located at the bottom left of the USB-C port.

 Please note, as mentioned above, there are two microphones at the top of Galaxy S21 as well.
 Some apps may use these microphones in different ways.
-For example, Samsung’s voice recording app can use the microphones for different input source in the interview mode.
+For example, Samsung’s voice recording app can use microphones for different input sources in the interview mode.